level12/pyp/readme.rst

 1. Run `pyp status` to inspect the current state of the project and get any errors/warnings.
 2. Run `pyp release [version]` to generate the changelog & bump the version
 3. Inspect the changes from the previous command, alter changelog if needed, commit.
 4. Run `pyp publish` to build an sdist, wheel and push them to pypi with Twine.
-Also tag the most recent commit with the version and `github push --tags`.
+Also it will tag the most recent commit with the version push to remote (e.g. GitHub).